thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 associated with developing in mobile emulators or devices.

-To just test pure node.js code clone the repo and then inside of Thali_CordovaPlugin/thali execute the command `jx npm install --autoremove="*.gz"` followed by `sudo jx npm link`.
+To just test pure node.js code clone the repo and then inside of Thali_CordovaPlugin/thali execute the command `jx npm install` followed by `sudo jx npm link`.
 This will create a link from the local repo directory to the machine's global NPM directory.

 Then go to Thali_CordovaPlugin/test/www/jxcore and type `jx npm link thali`.
 This will connect that global link to the local directory.
-You can then issue `npm install --autoremove="*.gz"`.
+You can then issue `npm install`.

 Now when you run node.js on local files in the test directory everything will be hooked up to the thali sub-directory automatically.
 This means you can edit